Information about the Series

 Information for authors:

-- Step-by-step guide in a nutshell: 1.
-Please send the book proposal to the editors (information above), 2.
-If you receive an invitation to send the manuscript, please send a manuscript prepared for peer-review if you agree with the code of ethics and responsibilities (see below), 3.
-The editors will decide to send it to peer-reviewers or they will decide to decline the manuscript, 4.
+- Step-by-step guide in a nutshell: I. Book proposal are sent to the editors after the call for manuscripts opens, II.
+If you receive an invitation to send the manuscript, please send a manuscript prepared for peer-review if you agree with the code of ethics and responsibilities (see below), III.
+The editors will decide to send it to peer-reviewers or they will decide to decline the manuscript, IV.
 Once the manuscript has undergone peer-review the editors will accept or reject the manuscript or accept it with revisions.
-5. Revisions and final approval.
-6. Publication contract with ibidem Press: the publisher will contact the author for the next steps until publication.
+V. Revisions and final approval.
+VI.
+Publication contract with ibidem Press: the publisher will contact the author for the next steps until publication.

-- Proposal: Before sending the manuscript, please send a two or three-page book proposal with information about the author (or authors) and the book including: the length of the manuscript (word count: 80,000-100,000 words), topic, relevance of the book, innovation (what is new?), sources, theory and/or methodology; author(s) bio including affiliation and contact details (e-mail, phone number).
+- Proposal: Before sending the manuscript, please send a three to five-page book proposal with information about the author (or authors) and the book including: the length of the manuscript (word count: 80,000-100,000 words), topic, relevance of the book, innovation (what is new?), sources, theory and/or methodology, structure of the book (chapter by chapter); author(s) bio including affiliation and contact details (e-mail, phone number).
 Please send the proposal as a PDF file.

 - Manuscript preparation: If you are invited to send a manuscript, please send a PDF and Word version of the manuscript, anonymized and ready for blind peer-review.
 Please include translations of quotes in foreign languages to the main language of the book (English or French).
 Remember to use a font that is easy to read (Times New Roman, Arial, or similar) in font size ≥11.